 Now that we've touched on why the basic principles of Kanban are such a big deal, let's get into the nitty-gritty—the core practices that make Kanban really click and help your team flow more smoothly.

-- Visualizing the Workflow: Use visual boards or digital tools to clarify your workflow stages.
-This transparency enhances team understanding and allows for easy tracking of work items.
+- Visualizing the Workflow: Use visual boards or digital tools to clarify your workflow.
+This includes both the workflow states and policies.
+This transparency enhances team understanding of their current state, prompts the right conversations at the right time, and suggests opportunities for improvement.
 For insight into one effective method of workflow visualization, see our blog post on value stream mapping.

-- Limiting Work in Progress (WIP): Maintain a balanced flow by setting WIP limits for each workflow stage.
-This practice prevents overburdening the team and encourages a steady, manageable pace of work.
+- Limiting Work in Progress (WIP): This practice creates a pull system and without it, you do not have flow - you simply have stickies on a wall!
+Maintain and optimise flow by setting WIP limits for each workflow stage.
+This can encourage team swarming and encourage a steady, manageable flow of work items (value) through the workflow.

-- Managing Flow: Monitor and manage the flow of work items across stages to minimize bottlenecks and delays.
-Regularly assessing the flow ensures a consistent and smooth progression of tasks.
+- Active Management of Work Items in Progress: Monitor and manage the flow of work items across the workflow to minimize bottlenecks and delays.
+Regularly assessing the flow ensures a consistent and smooth progression of items.

-- Inspecting and Adapting: Continuously evaluate your workflow, policies, and practices.
+- Inspecting and Adapting: Continuously evaluate your workflow and policies.
 Embrace a culture of learning by seeking improvements based on data and feedback.
-Flexibility and adaptation are key to optimizing your Kanban process.
+Adaptation is key to optimizing your Definition of Workflow.

 Key Kanban Metrics